-Local transformations like γ and θ began to appear in the literature around 1989.
-(See [29] for a summary).
-Regnier [41] introduces the notion of a premier redex which is similar to the redex based on λ_y and Q above (which we call a generalised redex).
-Later, he uses θ and γ (and calls the combination σ) to show that the perpetual reduction strategy finds the longest reduction path when the term is Strongly Normalising (SN) [42].
-Vidal also introduces similar reductions [46].
-Kfoury, Tiuryn, and Urzyczyn use θ (and other reductions) to show that typability in ML is equivalent to acyclic semi-unification [27].
-Sabry and Felleisen describe a relationship between a reduction similar to θ and a particular style of CPS [44].
-De Groote [13] uses θ and Kfoury and Wells [30] use γ to reduce the problem of β -strong normalisation to the problem of weak normalisation (WN) for related reductions.
-Kfoury and Wells use θ and γ to reduce typability in the rank-2 restriction of system F to the problem of acyclic semi-unification [28].
-Klop, Sørensen, and Xi [31, 47, 45] use related reductions to reduce SN to WN.
-Finally, [2] uses θ (called "let-C") as a part of an analysis of how to represent sharing in a call-by-need language implementation in a formal calculus.
+Local transformations such as γ and θ began to appear in the literature around 1989.
+(See [KW95a] for a summary.)
+Regnier [Reg92] introduced the notion of a premier redex, which is similar to the redex based on λ_u and Q above (which we call a generalized redex).
+Later, he used θ and γ (and called the combination σ) to show that the perpetual reduction strategy finds the longest reduction path when the term is strongly normalizing (SN) [Reg94].
+Vidal also introduced similar reductions [Vid89].
+Kfoury, Tiuryn, and Urzyczyn used θ (and other reductions) to show that typability in ML is equivalent to acyclic semi-unification [KTU94].
+Sabry and Felleisen described a relationship between a reduction similar to θ and a particular style of CPS [SF93].
+De Groote [dG93] used θ and Kfoury and Wells [KW95b] used γ to reduce the problem of β -strong normalization to the problem of weak normalization (WN) for related reductions.
+Kfoury and Wells used θ and γ to reduce typability in the rank-2 restriction of system F to the problem of acyclic semi-unification [KW94].
+Klop, Sørensen, and Xi [Klo80, Xi96, Sør97] used related reductions to reduce SN to WN.
+Finally, $[AFM^+95]$ used θ (called "let-C") as a part of an analysis of how to represent sharing in a call-by-need language implementation in a formal calculus.

-1.2 The λ -calculus with explicit substitution
+1.2 The λ -Calculus with Explicit Substitution

-Most literature on the λ -calculus treats substitution as an atomic operation and leaves implicit the actual computational steps necessary to perform substitution.
-Substitution is usually defined with operators which do not belong to the language of the λ -calculus.
+Most literature on the λ -calculus treats substitution as an atomic operation, and leaves implicit the actual computational steps necessary to perform substitution.
+Substitution is usually defined with operators that do not belong to the language of the λ -calculus.
 In any real implementation, the substitution required by β -reduction (and similar higher-order operations) must be implemented via smaller operations.
 Thus, there is a conceptual gap between the theory of the λ -calculus and its implementation in programming languages and proof assistants.
 Explicit substitution attempts to bridge this gap without abandoning the setting of the λ -calculus.

-1An alternative is to apply γ to the type erasure of the term, which may be quite complicated to express in terms of the type-annotated term.
+2An alternative is to apply γ to the type erasure of the term, which may be quite complicated to express in terms of the type-annotated term.

 By representing substitutions in the structure of terms and by providing (first-order) reductions to propagate the substitutions, explicit substitution provides a number of benefits.
 A major benefit is that explicit substitution allows more flexibility in ordering work.
 Propagating substitutions through a particular subterm can wait until the subterm is the focus of computation.
 This allows all of these substitutions to be done at once, thus improving locality of reference.
-Obtaining more control over the ordering of work has become an important issue in functional programming language implementation (cf. [40]).
+Obtaining more control over the ordering of work has become an important issue in functional programming-language implementation (cf. [Jon87]).
 The flexibility provided by explicit substitution also allows postponing unneeded work indefinitely (i.e., avoiding it completely).
-This can yield profits, since implicit substitution can be an inefficient, maybe even exploding, process by the many repetitions it causes.
+This can yield profits, since implicit substitution can be an inefficient, maybe even exploding, process, owing to the many repetitions it causes.
 Another benefit is that explicit substitution allows formal modeling of the techniques used in real implementations, e.g., environments.
 Because explicit substitution is closer to real implementations, it has the potential to provide a more accurate cost model.
-(This possibility is particularly interesting in light of the difficulty encountered in formulating a useful cost model in terms of graph reduction [33, 40].)
+(This possibility is particularly interesting in light of the difficulty encountered in formulating a useful cost model in terms of graph reduction [LM96, Jon87].)